killianmh/fade-slide/README.md

 * data-slide-amount: how much element is initially offset (pixels)
 * data-slide-speed: duration of translation (ms)
 * data-threshold: threshold for intersection observer options (decimal b/t 0.0 and 1.0); this determines the percentage of the trigger that must be visible before the animation is triggered
+* data-stagger: delay between sibling animated elements (ms); use if all siblings will have same fade/animations; to stagger siblings with different animations or fades, use the data-delay attribute
 * data-anim-infinite: not yet implemented